jiminhsieh/jekyll-clean-dark/_posts/2017-12-08-Emotional-Intelligence-From-Theory-to-Everyday-Practice.md

 This was a really interesting and fun talk.
 Although, I wrote down some of the important notes.
 There were still lots of his speechs are really meaningful, but it's too long to write down.
 I strongly suggest anyone should try to look at it.

-In this talk, Marc Brackett, the Founding Director of the [Yale Center for Emotional Intelligence](http://ei.yale.edu/), told about 5 important skills to train the Emotional Intelligence - RULER.
+In this talk, Marc Brackett, Ph.D. in Psychology and the Director of the [Yale Center for Emotional Intelligence](http://ei.yale.edu/), told about 5 important skills to train the Emotional Intelligence - RULER.

 ![img](http://ei.yale.edu/wp-content/uploads/2013/06/EI_DEFINITION_03-1024x512.jpg)